hungcq/knowledge-repo/IT/aws/solution-architect-associate/container.md

     - Pricing: vCPU & memory resources requested by containerized app
 - Security:
   - IAM roles for ECS:
-    - EC2 instance profile: used by ECS agent, access the necessary services
+    - EC2 instance profile (for EC2 launch type): used by ECS agent, access the necessary services (eg pull images)
     - ECS task role:
       - Allow each task to have specific role
       - Define in task definition